black-parrot-hdk/zynq-parrot/cosim/README.md

 Designs can run in hardware or co-simulation by entering the appropriate backend directory

+"make help" displays the possible targets for a given backend

 ** Note: Not all backends are supported for all targets and should error out with an explicit message. **

 ### Simulation Backends